Summer Mountain Safety

 Know The Code, It’s Your Responsibility.

-Smart Ride is a mountain bike specific safety program that you should check out before using Mountain Bike Terrain and Skill Development Areas at Northstar and any other mountain bike parks.
+Smart Ride is a mountain bike specific safety program that you should check out before using Mountain Bike Terrain and Skill Development Areas at Grand Targhee Resort and any other mountain bike parks.

 - Make a Plan.
 Every time you ride Mountain Bike Terrain, make a plan for each feature you want to use.
 Use your first run as a warm up run and to familiarize yourself with the terrain.
 Your speed and approach will directly affect your maneuver or jump and landing.

 - Look Before You Leap.
 Before getting into Mountain Bike Terrain, observe all signage and warnings.
 Scope around the jumps first–not over them.
 Be aware that the features change constantly due to weather, usage, maintenance and other factors.
 Do not jump blindly and use a spotter when necessary.

 - Easy Style It.
 Know your limits and ride within your ability level.
 Begin with smaller features and work your way up.
 Stay in control on the ground and in the air.
 Do not attempt any features unless you have sufficient ability and experience to do so safely.
 When in doubt, walk your bike or ride around.